How to Make Medicinal Vinegars & Oxymels

 Making an Oxymel:

-An oxymel is just a sweet and sour herbal syrup.
-It contains: vinegar, honey & herb(s).
-They’re very beneficial for respiratory conditions, so the herbs contained therein will usually reflect that.
+Oxymels are beneficial for respiratory conditions, so the herbs contained therein will usually reflect that.

-For the cold method of making an oxymel: fill a small jar about half to three-fourths full of herbs.
+Fill a small jar about half to three-fourths full of herbs.
 Pour honey over them, then vinegar.
 Use about 1/3 of the jar filled with honey to 2/3 of the rest vinegar OR for a sweeter syrup, try 1/2 jar honey and 1/2 jar vinegar.
 It’s a very flexible amount.

 Both honey and vinegar act as preservatives, so you’re not going to ruin the mixture by altering the ratios.
 Stir it all together; it might not blend well at first, that’s okay.
 Just stir or shake it every day for about two weeks, then strain the herbs out, bottle it up and store in a cool place or the refrigerator.

-For the hot method of making an oxymel (faster): Simmer your herbs and vinegar together for ten to twenty minutes.
+Simmer your herbs and vinegar together for ten to twenty minutes.
 Strain out and stir in honey while the vinegar is still warm.

-Take oxymels by the spoonful, as needed, for sore throats, thick congested coughs or as a general treatment to combat cold and respiratory symptoms.
+Take oxymels by the spoonful, as needed, for sore throats, thick congested coughs, or as a general treatment to combat cold and respiratory symptoms.

 The shelf life for oxymels is about 9 months to 1 year.